openedx/edx-documentation/en_us/shared/getting_started/Section_dashboard_settings_profile.rst

 * The **Linked Accounts** tab lists social media and other accounts that you can connect to your edX account.

 * The **Order History** tab lists information about payments you have made, such as the fee for a verified certificate.
+For more information, see :ref:`View Order History`.

 You can view this information at any time.
 You can also add or change some of this information.